-I’m not entirely sure why we associate Valentine’s Day with chocolate, but we do – and this no bake nutella pie is full of chocolate.
+I’m not entirely sure why we associate Valentine’s Day with chocolate, but we do – and this no bake Nutella pie is full of chocolate.

 And that no bake part?
 Well, it means it’s really, really easy.
 So easy, you can whip it up during the week and enjoy it for a mid-week celebration.

 Obviously, it goes without saying – this is a perfect year-round pie.
 No Valentine’s Day plans necessary to enjoy.
-I made this no bake nutella pie for a casual dinner with our neighbors.

-We’ll start with the easy peasy oreo cookie crust recipe I shared earlier this week.
-That’s right – we’re filling a cookie crust with nutella.
+We’ll start with the easy-peasy Oreo cookie crust recipe I shared earlier this week.
+That’s right – we’re filling a cookie crust with Nutella.
 Does it get much better?
 No, no it does not.

-I like to bake the crust for a few minutes to get it a little crispier, but you can skip that step if you want to keep it a truly no bake pie.
+I like to bake the crust for a few minutes to get it a little crispier, but you can skip that step if you want to keep it a truly no-bake pie.

 Then, we let the mixer do all the hard work for us.
 Nutella.
 Mascarpone cheese.
 Heavy cream.
 A sprinkle of salt.
 Whip together until light and fluffy and scrape into the crust.
 Boom.
 Done.